Madhya Pradesh: History

 The Satavahana King Gautamiputra Satakarni inflicted a crushing defeat upon the Saka rulers and conquered parts of Malwa and Gujarat in the 2nd century CE.

-Subsequently, the region was conquered by the Gupta empire in the 4th and 5th centuries, and their southern neighbours, the Vakataka's.
+Subsequently, the region was conquered by the Gupta Empire in the 4th and 5th centuries, and their southern neighbours, the Vakatakas.
 The rock-cut temples at Bagh Caves in the Kukshi tehsil of the Dhar District show the presence of the Gupta dynasty in the region, supported by the testimony of a Badwani inscription dated to the year of 487 CE.
-The attacks of the Hephthalites or White Huns brought about the collapse of the Gupta empire, which broke up into smaller states.
+The attacks and the subsequent seize of Gwalior by the Hephthalites or White Huns brought about the collapse of the Gupta empire, which broke up into smaller states.
 The King Yasodharman of Malwa defeated the Huns in 528, ending their expansion.
 Later, Harsha (c.
 590–647) ruled the northern parts of the state.
 Malwa was ruled by the south Indian Rashtrakuta Dynasty from the late 8th century to the 10th century.
 When the south Indian Emperor Govinda III of the Rashtrakuta dynasty annexed Malwa, he set up the family of one of his subordinates there, who took the name of Paramara.

-The Medieval period saw the rise of the Rajput clans, including the Paramaras of Malwa and the Chandelas of Bundelkhand.
+The Medieval period saw the rise of the Rajput clans, including the Paramaras of Malwa and the Chandelas of Bundelkhand along with the Lodhis.
 The Chandellas built the majestic Hindu-Jain temples at Khajuraho, which represent the culmination of Hindu temple architecture in Central India.
-The Gurjara-Pratihara dynasty also held sway in northern and western Madhya Pradesh at this time.
+The Gurjara-Pratihara dynasty also held sway in Gwalior and western Madhya Pradesh at this time.
 It also left some monuments of architectural value in Gwalior.
 Southern parts of Madhya Pradesh like Malwa were several times invaded by the south Indian Western Chalukya Empire which imposed its rule on the Paramara kingdom of Malwa.
 The Paramara King Bhoja (c.
 1010–1060) was claimed to be a renowned polymath.
 The small Gond kingdoms emerged in the Gondwana and Mahakoshal regions of the state.

-Northern Madhya Pradesh was conquered by the Turkic Delhi Sultanate in the 13th century.
+In early 10th century Gwalior and northern Madhya Pradesh came under the rule of Kachchhapaghata dynasty, they belongs to the rajput clan.
+Gwalior was attacked and conquered by the Turkic Delhi Sultanate in the 12th century.
+Around 1500 Kachchhapaghata women along with the ladies of royal family committed jauhar at Gwalior Fort.
+The Kachchhapaghata later shifted to Amer (Jaipur).
 After the collapse of the Delhi Sultanate at the end of the 14th century, independent regional kingdoms re-emerged, including the Tomara kingdom of Gwalior and the Muslim Sultanate of Malwa, with its capital at Mandu.